CLI Reference

 mdl new projects/survival_plus

-What it creates: The new command generates a complete project structure with:
+What it creates (by default): The new command generates a project structure with:

 README.md